GaB03l/GaB03l/README.md

 - 🌱 I’m currently learning Python/HTML/CSS/JS and GitHub!
 - 💞️ I’m looking to collaborate on a ROS project i'm about to dive in to!!
 - 😄 Pronouns: Any one is fine
-- ⚡ Fun fact: If you have the right cards... you can teach programming logic with MTG.

 <!---
 GaB03l/GaB03l is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.